 From September 2021, St Pauls Chambers will host mini – pupillage competitions twice a year in the spring and autumn months.
 Application windows are as follows:

 1st March – 31st March ‘spring competition’

 1st September – 30th September ‘autumn competition’.

-Spring mini – pupillages shall take place for one week in the months of April and May.
-Autumn mini – pupillages shall take place for one week in the months of October and November.
+Spring mini – pupillages shall take place for 3 days in the months of April and May.
+Autumn mini – pupillages shall take place for 3 days in the months of October and November.
 St Pauls Chambers employs a rigorous application process and therefore offers it’s mini – pupillages to only three individuals per competition.

 The applicant shall email to [email protected] a copy of their curriculum vitae and a covering letter of no more than 500 words, which should outline why they wish to be considered for a mini – pupillage at our chambers.
 No application for mini – pupillage shall be considered outside of the application windows.

 The Committee will aim to consider the applications and respond as follows:

 Mid-April for mini-pupillage in April and May